 Webber Wentzel Pro-Bono Department

-Pro-Bono Department provides free legal services to poor and vulnerable members of the public through its pro bono legal practice group headed by senior attorney and human rights activist, Moray Hathorn.
+Webber Wentzel Pro-Bono Department provides free legal services to poor and vulnerable members of the public through its pro bono legal practice group, which was founded by senior attorney and human rights activist, Moray Hathorn.
 Moray Hathorn has served as attorney in several high-profile human rights cases including the reopened inquests into the murder of Ahmed Timol and Dr Neil Aggett.
 The Pro Bono Department is headed up by Odette Geldenhuys.